CoderDojoDCU/candy-v-fruit/README.md

 npm install express
 ````

-## Turn it into a social website and Install socket.io
+## Turn it into a communication, multiplayer game with socket.io

 Socket.io is a technology that allows browsers to easily communicate with the server over streams.